Thursday, December 24, 2015

 December 24, 2015

-Unfortunately the two haven’t quite grasped the religious significance of December 25, a date picked to celebrate our lord and savior, Jesus Christ.
-They only understand God when I say things like, “God no Christopher, why did you do that?”
-Or, “ No Nico, for God sakes stop climbing on there.”
+Unfortunately, the two haven't quite grasped the religious significance of December 25, a date picked to celebrate our lord and Savior, Jesus Christ.
+They only understand God when I say things like, "God no, Christopher, why did you do that?"
+Or, "No, Nico, for God's sake, stop climbing on there."

-“Sorry ma’am, no, you can’t drive that way there’s a 3 car pile up.”
+"Sorry, ma'am, no, you can't drive that way.
+There's a 3 car pile up."

-“I don’t care officer, I need to go there.”
+"I don't care, officer, I need to go there."

-“But ma’am, someone died in that car accident.”
+"But, ma'am, someone died in that car accident."

 "I can't believe you're inconveniencing me," she said.

-“Dad, our all families doing this?”
+"Dad, are all our families doing this?"

 "You mean putting up a tree?"